AZaviruha/front-log/README.md

 # front-log
 [![NPM version][npm-image]][npm-url]

-A light-weight client-side logger, useful for production.
+A lightweight client-side logger, useful for production.

-Typical business-case: you don't want to show a mass of console-logs for everyone, who will open browser's console in your web-application.
+Typical use case: you don't want to show a mass of console-logs for everyone, who will open browser's console in your web-application.
 But you want to see these logs by demand.
 So you can type the code below in console:

 ```javascript